mheiss/dyndns/cloud.heiss.dyndns.app/README.md

 * **key** - The KEY that has been used to create the application.
 * **resourceGroup** - The name of the resource group containing the DNS Zone.
 * **zoneName** - The name of the DNS zone to update.
+* **recordNames** - The name of the A records to update.
+Can be a comma separated list like: @, subdomain1, subdomain2
 * **ipServiceUrl** - The URL to call in order to get the IP address.

 An optional configuration parameter is available to schedule the update on a regular base.
 If the parameter is configured then the application keeps running and triggers an update in the configured interval.